 We will screen all adult patients who have documented COVID-19 receiving at least 10 L/min of oxygen independent of delivery system OR mechanical ventilation.
 We will exclude patients who have an indication for systemic use of higher doses of corticosteroids (above 6 mg dexamethasone or equivalent) for other indications than COVID-19, who have received corticosteroids for COVID-19 for 5 consecutive days or more, who have invasive fungal infection, who have active tuberculosis, who have known hypersensitivity to dexamethasone, who are pregnant, and those in whom informed consent cannot be obtained.

 Experimental intervention

 Dexamethasone 12 mg once daily for up to 10 days will be given as bolus injection.
-At sites where dexamethasone is not available, we will allow the use of betamethasone 12 mg daily for up to 10 days given as bolus injection.

 Control intervention